Z0RRR0/Backend_Image_Server/README.md

 Then I just did this that I fetched all the API data using axios in the frontend side using VANILLLLLLA (Oh gosh!) and I'm loving it.

+In this project buttons are added, now after clicking buttons have crew members name, they can get their image, role, content etc and same button cannot be pressed multiple times.

 IMP NOTES: